Orphan pages are pretty much invisible to search engines and visitors.

 For example, your website has a page about “blue widgets” but there are no links to it from any other pages on your site.

-As a result, the search engines have a hard time finding that page and it will have little to no traffic.
+👉 As a result, the search engines have difficulty finding that page and will probably have little to no traffic.

 What Causes Orphan Pages?